not-dalia/colo-speed-v2/jekyll/_studies/vodeca.md

 researchers:
   - name: Professor Chris Probert
 openedsites:
-  - " Liverpool University Hospitals NHS Foundation Trust"
+  - Liverpool University Hospitals NHS Foundation Trust
   - South Tyneside and Sunderland NHS Foundation Trust
-  - name: North Tees and Hartlepool NHS Foundation Trust
+  - North Tees and Hartlepool NHS Foundation Trust
 aim: This study aims to investigate Volatile Organic Compounds (VOCs) which are associated with adenomas (pre-cancerous polyps) and early bowel cancer to improve detection of adenomas and bowel cancer.